Sociology

 Capstone

-Students may take one of the two following options:
+Students may either take CRGCS 355 Capstone OR choose ONE the following options:

 Internship

 Students may choose to complete an internship to fulfill the capstone requirement.
 Internships are completed in the spring semester of the student’s senior year.
-In the fall semester before the internship, each student works with the internship supervisor to design an 8-credit internship plan for the following semester.
-As part of this requirement, students also take the Internship seminar (SOCI 370).
+In the fall semester before the internship, each student works with the internship supervisor to design a 4- or 8-credit internship plan for the following semester.
+As part of this requirement, students must take HUM 370 (Internship) or comparable course.
 Students completing double majors who wish to do an internship will complete their internship through one of their departments.

 Thesis

-Students may choose to do an independent research and writing project that culminates in a 40–50 page thesis written under the supervision of a faculty member in the department.
+Students may choose to do an independent research and writing project that culminates in a 40–50 page thesis written under the supervision of a faculty member in the program.

-Students submit a proposal by the second semester of their junior year and take SOCI 350 (Independent Study) in the first semester of their senior year and SOCI 355 (Thesis) in the second semester of their senior year.
+Students submit a proposal by April of the second semester of their junior year (with the support of a faculty member) and take SOCI 350 (Independent Study) in the first semester of their senior year and SOCI 355 (Thesis) in the second semester of their senior year.
+The thesis writing is completed by April 1st and will be presented at an event organized by the program.
 An honors designation is granted to meritorious theses.
-All theses are presented at an event organized by the department.

 The minor in sociology consists of five courses.